TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2-configure-the-backends-inputforms.rst

 Now you can set up the whole data structure.
 In our project, this allows the offer-provider to set up some example data, and thus we could do some early integration tests.
-However, we can not access the given data because we still miss the Repositories that will be defined in the following section.
+However, we can not access the given data because we still miss the repositories that will be defined in the following section.